 In relation to operating leases, movements in residual values are reflected in adjustments to the depreciation charge over the life of the leased asset.
 The Company manages residual value risk by regularly monitoring the residual values against industry-wide data as well as its own experience.
-The pricing models include a small margin for changes in the values of used cars.
-However, future RVs can be difficult to predict due to future trends and changes in customer demand and therefore the Company is exposed to the risk that RVs fall, leading to a reduction in profitability.
+A third party is used to provide estimates of residual values which are incorporated into management's methodology for determining any impairment.
+However, future RVs can be difficult to predict due to future trends and changes in customer demand and therefore the Company is exposed to changes in RVs that could lead to material changes in profitability in the future.